econnet/econ/do.rst

 :work:

-In the econ lattice

-- **work investment produces ownership**
-- **money investment does not produce ownership**

-.. note:: Work produces ownership.

-    There in no employment according outside economy, as that produces inequality,
-    because the actual value of work is not forwarded to the worker.
+In the econ lattice there in no employment according outside economy, as a separate labor market produces inequality, because the actual value of work is not forwarded to the worker.

-    Not using employment is the major difference between the econ lattice and tradictional companies.
+Not using employment is the major difference between the econ lattice and traditional companies.
+Profit sharing or advanced payments are usual practices between partners.

 The actual value of internal work is only determined by the success of the product on the market.
 To stop inequality from growing, it is essential

-- *not to give a price to work using an outside currency*
+- *not to give a price to product-internal work using an outside currency*

-because the outside price of work is completely decoupled from the actual value of work.
+The outside price of work is decoupled from the actual value of work and cannot be a reference.

 The outside economy is not uniform.
 Every country has its own work price.
-Econ extends on this idea:
+This idea is extended:

-- an econ lattice for a product is its own encapsulation and
+- product development is its own encapsulation and
-- needs to have its *own internal work unit*
+- has its *own internal unit* (**tribute unit**)

-The *internal work unit* needs to be described (not valued) based on work that is frequent in the product development.
+The *tribute unit* is described (not valued) based on work that is frequent in the product development.
 The internal work unit is not yet priced by the product sales to the outside economy.